ARTICLE TABLE OF CONTENTS

 SAP Makes ERP Software

-An ERP application intertwines, manages, tracks, and analyzes what a company does in order to achieve its purpose.
+An ERP application intertwines, manages, tracks, and analyzes what a company does in order to achieve its objective.

-SAP’s portfolio includes ERP applications for large and medium-sized companies that are highly customizable, as well as less-customizable standard solutions for small and medium-sized businesses.
+SAP offers ERP applications that are highly customizable for large and medium-sized companies as well as less-customizable standard solutions for small and medium-sized businesses.

-Additionally, SAP provides industry-specific ERP applications to support core processes in a variety of industries.
+Additionally, SAP provides industry-specific ERP applications to support core business processes in a wide variety of industries.

-SAP provides out-of-the-box ERP modules for industries such as:
+SAP provides out-of-the-box ERP modules for industries like:

 - Aerospace and Defense